yli-yasir/Timetable-Assistant/README.md

 * Rework table drawing
 * Add ability for user to specify how many columns and rows are to be shown in the table sample.
 * Add ability to alter course details.
+* Use Toggle Buttons instead of normal buttons for example selection.
+* Add ability for user to provide URL to download table from.
+* Normallize text so you don't get double results when searching.